-Use only iridium-tipped spark plugs.
-Do not adjust gaps for engine performance or smooth driveability.
+Use only iridium-tipped spark plugs and do not adjust gaps for your engine performance and smooth driveability.

 Brake system

 The tandem master cylinder brake system is a hydraulic system with two separate sub-systems.
 If either sub-system should fail, the other will still work.
 However, the pedal will be harder to press, and your stopping distance will increase.
 Also, the brake system warning light may come on.